CAIDA/mapkit-traceroute-bdrmapit-pipeline/README.md

-This script downloads and prepares all the inputs required to run bdrmapIT on a set of recent traceroutes from RIPE.
+This script downloads and prepares all the inputs required to run BdrmapIT on a set of recent traceroutes from RIPE.
-Developed by Alexander Gamero-Garrido, CAIDA - UC San Diego Development greatly benefitted from a previous version by Elverton Carvalho Fazzion and Rafael Almeida
+Developed by Alexander Gamero-Garrido, CAIDA - UC San Diego.

+Development greatly benefitted from a previous version by Elverton Carvalho Fazzion and Rafael Almeida.

 # First time installation